PS5 Price Hike, Meta Layoffs: End of Cheap Gaming?

 Does the Tomodachi Life demo have a serious bug?

-Yes, Capcom added a robust photo mode with advanced character pose and expression controls, which was widely praised by the community.
+Yes, Capcom added a robust photo mode with advanced character pose controls, which was widely praised by the community.